Student accommodation: History

 In England, the expense of the colleges of Oxford and Cambridge similarly acted as a barrier to entry to those universities.
 This was initially replicated at Durham University, established in 1832, but a much more economical residential system was initiated there at Bishop Hatfield's Hall in 1846, with rooms let furnished and with shared servants, all meals provided in hall, and prices for both rooms and meals set in advance.
 It also pioneered the use of single-room study bedrooms rather than the "set" (suite) of rooms with a separate study and bedroom found in the older colleges.
 The study bedroom was a recent innovation at that time, with the term first recorded in 1842.
-These innovations inspired the foundation of private halls (later permanent private halls) at Oxford and private hostels at Cambridge in the later 19th century and were taken up by Keble College, Oxford and Selwyn College, Cambridge, subsequently becaming the standard model for residential accommodation at universities around the world.
+These innovations inspired the foundation of private halls (later permanent private halls) at Oxford and private hostels at Cambridge in the later 19th century and were taken up by Keble College, Oxford and Selwyn College, Cambridge, subsequently becoming the standard model for residential accommodation at universities around the world.